mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 ## Prepare AWS EBS CSI Plugin for Cluster Adoption

-The AWS EBS CSI plugin uses AWS APIs to mount and umount EBS volumes.
+The AWS EBS CSI plugin uses AWS APIs to mount and unmount EBS volumes.
 It receives permission to use these APIs based on the machine where it runs.
 In Konvoy 1.8, both control plane and worker machines have the required permissions.
 In Konvoy 2.1, only control plane machines have the required permissions.

 Configure the AWS EBS CSI plugin so that it runs only on the control plane machines, so that the plugin can access the AWS APIs after the upgrade to Konvoy 2.1.